AndradeTC86/ebac-cypress/README.md

 The goal of this repository is to be easy to understand focused on developing automated tests for Web, using [Cypress](https://www.cypress.io/), a tool developed in JavaScript language that provides speed, ease and reliability in the tests.

-The architecture developed for this project meets the need to centralize only a single BDD (Behavior Driven Development) separated by value stream that can be executed for any zone.
+The architecture developed for this project meets the need to centralize only a single BDD (Behavior Driven Development).

 This project can be executed in Chrome, Firefox and Edge browsers